Sigma (Overwatch): Promotion and reception

-Psychologist Kelli Dunlap and University of York researcher Rachel Kowert discussed the character for the book Monstrosity in Games and Play.
-Examining how mental illness was often portrayed as villainous and monstrous, they felt Sigma's characterization fit the "Zoo Specimen" trope, an erroneous stereotype that often portrays such individuals as wildly unpredictable dangerous as well as institutions to help them as brutal and inhumane in the treatment of their patients.
-Dunlap and Kowert also cited Sigma as a negative portrayal of mental illness in a paper for the Canadian Game Studies Association journal Loading, suggesting that despite the developer's intentions the asylum aspect of his character and allusions too such could easily have been omitted from the character without impacting the character, narrative or game setting.
+Kowert and psychologist Kelli Dunlap discussed the character for the book Monstrosity in Games and Play.
+Examining how mental illness was often portrayed as villainous and monstrous, they felt Sigma's characterization fit the "Zoo Specimen" trope, an erroneous stereotype that often portrays such individuals as wildly unpredictable and dangerous as well as institutions to help them as brutal and inhumane in the treatment of their patients.
+Kowert and Dunlap also cited Sigma as a negative portrayal of mental illness in a paper for the Canadian Game Studies Association journal Loading, suggesting that despite the developer's intentions, the asylum aspect of his character and allusions to such could easily have been omitted from Sigma without impacting the character, narrative or game setting.

-Meanwhile in their article for Polygon, Marshall described the reveal as a "gut punch" in part due to their own struggled with mental illness.
+Meanwhile, in their article for Polygon, Marshall described the reveal as a "gut punch" in part due to their own struggles with mental illness.
 While they pointed out Talon had a similar exploitive relationship with the character Widowmaker, her character was so extreme and removed from reality it was hard to see oneself in her position.
 By comparison, in Sigma's case much of the imagery used for his character such as the presence of restraints and confusion experienced by him were all too familiar to Marshall.
-While they acknowledged that it was powerful imagery, they suggested too it was some that "perhaps unintentionally trades in dangerous shorthand based on the stigma against mental illness".
-They added that while the presence of the character didn't ruin Overwatch for them, it served as a "an uncomfortable splinter in the premise of the game", and led them to question how the game would tackle such multifaceted characters that face problems real people experience.
+While they acknowledged that it was powerful imagery, they suggested it was some that "perhaps unintentionally trades in dangerous shorthand based on the stigma against mental illness".
+They added that while the presence of the character did not ruin Overwatch for them, it served as a "an uncomfortable splinter in the premise of the game", and led them to question how the game would tackle such multifaceted characters that face problems real people experience.

-Journalist Nathan Grayson in an article for Kotaku expressed dismay over the event, stating that Blizzard at the time found themselves in an awkward spot with a character he observed players were otherwise enjoying, and expressing that due to the development team's commitment to inclusivity he was hopeful they were listening to the negative response.
+Journalist Nathan Grayson, in an article for Kotaku, expressed dismay over the event, stating that Blizzard at the time found themselves in an awkward spot with a character he observed players were otherwise enjoying, and expressing that due to the development team's commitment to inclusivity, he was hopeful they were listening to the negative response.
 In contrast, Bryan Lawver for Screen Rant argued that the issues with the character represented a farther reaching problem with Overwatchs development.
-Noting that the game early on had received significant praise for its character diversity, the portrayal of Sigma's mental issues as well as his role as yet another white character in a game illustrated a growing problem with representation in the game, particularly in light of the absence of more diverse alternatives.
+Noting that while the game early on had received significant praise for its character diversity, the portrayal of Sigma's mental issues as well as his role as yet another white character in a game illustrated a growing problem with representation in the game, particularly in light of the absence of more diverse alternatives.